 I see, then: even in its history, Los Angeles is just like its streets and boulevards; decentralized; a sprawl of different histories across different neighborhoods and communities, with no area or any of its figures really capturing more of the overall character of The City than the other.

-I also see, then, how the author introduces what’s lacking in order to fill it up with something.
-If L.A. is lacking history, then City of Quartz is going to do something about it.
+I also see, then, how the author introduces what’s lacking in order to fill it up with something at last.
+That is, if L.A. is lacking history, City of Quartz is going to do something about it.

 With more soon,